tgtiburon/Learn-Regex/README.md

     Brackets mark a set of characters to match.
 If you place a ^ inside the brackets it means match anything except for the characters in the brackets.
     Example: [abcd] matches -> "ark"   matches a Example 2: [^abcd] -> "ark" matches r

 ### Greedy and Lazy Match
+    In greedy mode a quantified character is repeated as many times as possible.
+Greedy mode is the default behavior of regex.
+It will return the largest string it can match.

+    In lazy mode a quantifier is used as few times as possible.
+It will return the shortest string it can match.
+To make a quantifier lazy add a ? to it.

+    Examples:

+    Greedy Quantifier           Lazy Quantifier
+        *                           *?
+        +                           +?

 ### Boundaries

+    A boundary in regex is a position between \w and \W. An easier way to think of this is that a word boundary is found right before the start of a word and right at the end of the word.
+Whereas a non-word boundary is found between the characters within a word.

+    -/b     The cat walked. putting x at each spot that would match xTheX xcatx xwalkedx.
+    -/B     The cat walked. putting an x at each spot it would match  Txhxe cxaxt wxaxlxkxexd.

 ### Back-references

+    A back-reference is what we call a group that had been captured but was stored in memory for later use.

 ### Look-ahead and Look-behind

+    A look-ahead is when text is followed by a given pattern.
+    Example: ABCDEF   ABC(?=DEF) matches ABC.

+    A look-behind is when the text precedes a given pattern.
+    Example: ABCDEF  (?<=ABC)DEF matches DEF.

 ## Author